 Get help if you need it.
 If you’re struggling with the disease’s impact on your life, reach out to someone.
 Sometimes just talking about what’s bothering you can lighten your mental load.
-It will also help you understand and better deal with the many effects of MS.
+It will also help you understand and better manage the many effects of MS.

-A mental health care professional can listen to what’s troubling you and make a treatment plan to meet your needs.
+A mental health professional can listen to what’s troubling you and make a treatment plan to meet your needs.
 Some therapies help you regain a sense of control over your life.
-For people with depression, medications also can help lift your mood.
+If you’re depressed, medications also can help lift your mood.

 Find a support group.
-One of the best MS resources is other people who live with it.
-Support groups give you a place to learn new ways to handle your condition and a chance to share how you’re feeling with others who understand what it’s like.
-It always helps to know that you’re not alone.
+One of the best resources is other people who live with MS. Support groups give you a place to learn new ways to handle your condition and a chance to share how you’re feeling with others who understand what it’s like.
+It always helps to know you’re not alone.

 Consider counseling.
-Sometimes, people have problems they’d rather handle in a one-on-one atmosphere.
-When you talk with a counselor or therapist, you might feel safer discussing sensitive or private feelings you have about MS and its impact on your life and relationships.
+If there’s a problem you’d rather handle in a one-on-one atmosphere, talk to a counselor or therapist.
+You’ll feel safer discussing sensitive or private feelings about MS and its impact on your life and relationships.

 Keep a diary.
 Write down how you’re feeling.
 Not only will this be valuable info to share with your doctor, but it will also help you learn to express yourself.

 Take control.
 MS comes with a lot of uncertainty, so it may help to take charge of the things in your life that you can control.
 Also keep in mind some of your life-planning issues, such as finances, work, and adapting your home.

 Head off fatigue.
 Take a nap if you need it.
 But keep it to less than 2 hours.
 Any longer and you might not be able to fall asleep at night.